Examples of folk festival ceilidh and dance festival music: in case you were wondering what to expect!

 Whilst use of massive amplification is unavoidable at outdoor events such as Glastonbury festival there is little logical reason why anyone in any part of a typical dance hall or ceilidh marquee need suffer sound levels that are either uncomfortable or potentially damaging.
 This is simply because out of doors you need such high power to reach outlying areas.
 Indoors, even in a large dance marquee, it is possible to arrange speakers so that a reasonable sound level is attained in all parts and without an excessive sound level anywhere.

 The following videos from youtube show some examples of ceilidh dance bands at UK folk festivals.
-These are just examples - more will be added later.
 Many people now use ear plugs as a matter of routine at folk festival ceilidhs - which is absurd because all that is necessary is to turn down the volume.
 I have spoken to dozens of fellow dancers over the years - none of them WANT the music so loud, many tolerate it and try and keep away from the main speakers and some have simply resigned themselves to using earplugs.

 Sloe Benga played by Tiger Moth Sidmouth 2004 - an iconic performance and with a favourite tune - this band was famous 20 and more years ago.
 Nowadays they only get back together to perform at occasional ceilidhs.